ShonenTheoryShonenTheory

 In Ragna Crimson, Ragna receives immense power from his future self, who transfers decades of experience and effort back to his past self.
 This transformation enables him to fight dragons, a seemingly impossible feat for ordinary humans.

-In Solo Leveling, Jinwoo is chosen by the Shadow Monarch.
-This grants him the unique ability to level up and grow stronger without limits, setting him apart from other hunters who rely on fixed abilities.
+In Solo Leveling, Jinwoo is chosen by the Shadow Monarch, granting him the unique ability to level up and grow stronger without limits.
+This sets him apart from other Hunters who rely on fixed abilities.

 Hybrid types are actually the most common type of power system.
 These power systems combine elements from multiple power systems or use several separate systems within the same world.

-Good examples would be One Piece, which combines artifact-based devil fruits, training-based Haki, and genetic-based conqueror's Haki.
+One Piece combines artifact-based Devil Fruits, training-based Haki, and genetic-based Conqueror's Haki.
 These systems interact to create diverse and strategic combat scenarios.

-Avatar combines genetic-based bending with the Avatar's unique four element gift-based power, blending inherited abilities with divine responsibility.
-My Hero Academia features both genetic-based inherited quirks and the gift-based One For All, highlighting societal disparities and the weight of legacy.
+Avatar combines genetic-based bending with the gift-based Avatar state, blending inherited abilities with divine responsibility.
+My Hero Academia features both inherited genetic Quirks and the gift-based One For All, highlighting societal disparities and the weight of legacy.